mauser001/Eth2Overwatch/README.md

   + Start Beacon: Stops all existing Beacon chain (beacon) processes and starts a new one
   + Stop Beacon: Stops all existing Beacon chain (beacon) processes
   + Autostart: Starts the Beacon chain Process (if not started) on Start of this Programm
+  + Version:
+    + Latest
+      + Checked: The latest Prysm version is used
+      + Not checked: Enter the version you want to use.
+The tool will try to download it if not available in the folder.
   + Hide cmd:
     + Checked: Process runs in the background
     + Not checked: cmd window running the Beacon chain process will be visible